Andy Warhol: Religious Artist for a Secular Society

-When I first saw a photo of Andy Warhol he was in a wig and wearing lipstick, I thought what an interesting woman.
-And he was of course one of the most influential artists of the 20th century.
-He blurred the boundaries of high and low culture.
-He changed how we look at art.
-Read the story of Andy Warhol!
+When I first saw a photo of Andy Warhol, he was wearing a wig and lipstick, and I thought he was an intriguing woman.
+However, he was, of course, one of the most influential artists of the 20th century, blurring the boundaries of high and low culture, and revolutionizing how we perceive art.
+Delve into the captivating story of Andy Warhol!

-Andy Warhol (1928–1987), an American artist, grew up in Pittsburgh during the Depression.
+Andy Warhol (1928–1987), an American artist, grew up in Pittsburgh during the Great Depression.
 He was a child of working-class immigrants from Slovakia (then Austria-Hungary).
 Obsessed with celebrities at an early age, he would devour movie magazines.
 He would then write fan letters to his favorite stars.

 In the 1950s, Andy Warhol worked as a designer for a shoe manufacturer.
 He was an early adopter of the silkscreen printmaking process.
 At that time, Warhol developed his “blotted line” technique.
-He applied ink to paper and then blotted the ink while still wet, commenting that:
+He applied ink to the paper and then blotted the ink while still wet, commenting that:

 When you do something exactly wrong, you always turn up something.